 There are other Collins drinks too, including variations using vodka, whiskey, brandy and rum.
 It originiated in the late 1800’s and was once called the John Collins, after a waiter of that name.
 However, in 1874, a popular practical joke was going around.
 Someone would ask, “Have you seen Tom Collins?” to which their friend would reply, “No. I don’t know anybody by that name.”
 The hoaxer would proceed with an elaborate tale about how this Tom Collins was asking about them.
 The friend would begin to feel agitated and uneasy, sometimes even doing things or going places to find answers about the mystery person.
 It’s likely that this cocktail, popular at the time, took on the name of the hoax and that’s how we know it today.

 If your only experience with the Tom Collins is the sour mix variety, you really must give this a try.
-The addition of sparkling water to what is essentially a gin sour helps elevate the flavors creating a refresher that's light and delicious.
+The addition of sparkling water to what is essentially a gin sour helps elevate the flavors creating a refresher that’s light and delicious.
 As with all sours, this drink relies on a balance of acid and sweetener.
 The Tom Collins is really a sparkling gin lemonade, and when you think of it like that, what could be better on a spring day?
-As the sun gets higher and the days grow longer, you'll want to keep this one in mind for the hot summer ahead of us.
-The traditional garnish is the orange slice and a cherry, but I really like the look of a thinly sliced lemon wheel tucked into the glass.
+As the sun gets higher and the days grow longer, you’ll want to keep this one in mind for the hot summer ahead of us.
+The traditional garnish is the orange slice and a cherry, but we really like the look of a thinly sliced lemon wheel tucked into the glass.